-S/No Aspect Impacts Constructi on phase 1 Land Disturbance Underground Transmission Line There is possibility of land disturbance at project area.
+S/No Aspect Impacts Construct ion phase 1 Land Disturbance Underground Transmission Line There is possibility of land disturbance at project area.
 The potential problems that can arise from the installation of underground cable is the land disturbance.
 It is expected that there are small chances of change in land at project area.
-The only change in land use for underground cables installation will be due to earth works and excavation activities which may damage paved road Mitigation Measure Earth work should be technically designed according to geological feature of project site. • Obtain all the exact approved routes and locations which have been selected for grid station and shall issue "Notices of intent" to all concerned authorities at least four weeks prior to commencement of the work, such as the employer, Municipality, Telecommunication Department, Traffic police, etc. Also excavate the material with care to avoid damaging the existing services and electric cables.
-Excavation operations shall be confined to a minimum working area consistent with efficient operations
+The only change in land use for installation of underground cable will be due to earth works and excavation activities which may damage paved road and foot path Mitigation Measure Earth work should be technically designed according to geological feature of project site.
+Obtain all the exact approved routes and locations which have been selected for laying underground cables and shall issue "Notices of intent" to all concerned authorities at least four weeks prior to commencement of the work, such as the employer, Municipality, Telecommunication Department, Traffic police, etc. Also excavate the material with care to avoid damaging the existing services and electric cables.
+Excavation operations shall be confined to a minimum working area consistent with efficient operations Damage to road, footpaths, ditches, etc caused by the project activities should be repaired during completion of earth work on immediate bases.

-S/No Aspect Impacts Damage to road, footpaths, ditches, etc caused by the project activities should be repaired during completion of earth work on immediate bases.
-The trenches (excavated area) shall be located exactly within the approved reservation and no more than two adjacent sections of excavated trench shall be open at a time.
+S/No Aspect Impacts The trenches (excavated area) shall be located exactly within the approved reservation and no more than two adjacent sections of excavated trench shall be open at a time.
+If the transmission line is constructed within roadways, lane closures will be required and traffic control signs be installed.
 Restore the paved and unpaved roads.
 Road need to be paved and backfilled rapidly and properly where cable transmission line is installed.
-2 Ambient air quality Underground Transmission Line The potential problems that can arise is the dust emissions from the excavated material and Gaseous emissions from the construction equipments/vehicles Fugitive dust emission from construction activities like excavation, trench foundations, backfilling or road leveling.
+At some sites cable diversion place is at the one side of roadway, lane closures will be required and traffic control signs be installed.
+2 Ambient air quality Underground Transmission Line The potential problems that can arise from the dust emissions from the excavated material and Gaseous emissions from the construction equipments/vehicles.
+Fugitive dust emission from construction activities like excavation, trench foundations, backfilling or road leveling.
 Gaseous emission from the construction and erection machinery.
 Mitigation Measure Use dust abatement techniques on unpaved, un vegetated surfaces to minimize airborne dust and during earthmoving activities, prior to clearing, excavating, backfilling, compacting and grading.
 Excavated material need to be disposed off away (which is not in use) from the construction area to prevent dust emission.